aleventhal/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 several different browser-screen reader combinations, because of the numerous implementation quirks, in addition to a few incomplete implementations.

-### File bug on Chrome or on web content?

-For our team, which works on Chrome, we need to know when our representation of truth doesn't match what's provided by other browsers.
-When NVDA reads something different in the same web content in Firefox vs. Chrome, it's often our bug, since Firefox has an older, more seasoned accessibility mapping layer.

-If all the browser-screen reader combinations seem to agree, and the web content still behaves badly, we will need to file a bug on the web content itself, not on the browser.

 ## Summary

 In summary, ARIA magic can be used to override or add to anything and everything that the HTML says.